-by Freddy J. Nager, Founder of Atomic Tango LLC & Website Creative Director
+by Freddy Tran Nager, Founder of Atomic Tango & Website Strategy Instructor; photo from FOTO:FORTEPAN / Németh Tamás via Wikimedia Commons…

 Search engine optimization (SEO) is that magical science of making Google and other search engines fall madly in lust with your website.
 The more your site is optimized, the higher it appears on search rankings.
 The challenge?

-A buddy of mine directs SEO for a major company, and one of his tweaks can increase site traffic by tens of thousands of visitors per day.
+A buddy of mine directs SEO for a major company, and one of his tweaks can increase daily site traffic by tens of thousands of visitors.
 He practices at the pinnacle of his profession.
 Beyond him lies a horde of SEO wizard wannabes.
 Some are truly good at what they do — you can tell because their names and companies appear first when you Google “search engine optimization”.

-You know the problem these poor guys face: on any given search, there can only be one #1.
-If an SEO expert isn’t #1 when someone searches “search engine optimization,” that makes him like the second spermatozoa to find the ovum.
+On any search engine results page, there can only be one #1.
+So if an SEO expert isn’t #1 when someone searches “search engine optimization,” that makes him like the second spermatozoa to find the ovum.
 Ladies and gentlemen, here’s #1 and… everyone else.
-An employer might hire #2 or #3, hoping to get a lower rate, but if an optimizer isn’t at least first-page material, he has to resort to other marketing efforts.
+An employer might hire #2 or #3, hoping to get a lower price, but if an optimizer isn’t at least first-page material, he has to resort to other marketing efforts.
 Like spam.
 And that raises the question of what marketing value he offers at all.

 Even if you hire a page-one optimizer, you might encounter another SEO limit…

 Them Damn Horses Won’t Drink!

 I met an SEO expert with a different problem: Although he successfully used SEO to entice people to his website, with traffic data proving that his mad skills work, none of his visitors hired him.
 They came, they saw, they fled (as we say in Latin, vidi vici vamoosi).